Attention First-Time Home Buyers!

 • Purchase agreement signed on or after March 19, 2025 and before January 1, 2031

-• Construction begins before January 1, 2031 and be substantially completed before December 31, 2035
+• Construction begins before January 1, 2031 and is substantially completed before December 31, 2035

 Subscribe to our newsletter